VachellChristiansen/SocMed/README.md

 ### Step 3: Make changes and check through "npm run start" command for local testing

-### Step 4: After making sure the changes are not having problem, push the changes to see online on vercel
+### Step 4: After making sure the changes are not having problem, push the changes to see online on railway "https://deepspace.up.railway.app/"

-### Step 5: If there are problems with vercel, create the fix and push it again
+### Step 5: If there are problems with deepspace, create the fix and push it again

 ### Step 6: After fixing the problem, push the project to the backup repository